rimhoho/tag-matters/README.md

 ![screenshot_v1](https://github.com/rimhoho/tag-matters/blob/master/static/images/Screenshot.png)
 [Link to Deployed Project](https://tag-matters.herokuapp.com/)
 - Top 10 tags generated from the New York Times dashboard along with Google Search and YouTube videos
-- An example of creating a data pipline that can stream potentially GBs of data from an external API into a PostgreSQL database.
+- An example of creating a data pipeline that can stream potentially GBs of data from an external API into a PostgreSQL database.

 ### Goal
 - To understand how the large data gathered and stored into Postgres from Flask